Korean Restaurants: What To Expect And What Food To Order

 Why service is so curt

 Every now and then you'll be led to your table by a grumpy-looking host who'll just slap the menus on the table and walk off.
-Or you'll get servers who look and act like they just don't give a shit about you.
-They probably don't give a shit, but don't feel too insulted.
+Or you'll get servers who look and act like they just don't care about you.
+They probably don't care, but don't feel too insulted.
 It's a cultural thing.
 You'll typically see this with older folks.
 Don't bother trying to win their affection.

 I asked my mom why.
 She said: "The younger generation is much different.
 But for older people, no such thing as a smile.
 Haven't you seen your grandfather's photo?
 We didn't say cheese when taking pictures.
 That's just how it was."
 There you have it.